fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040FCPPcodes/Readme.md

 This includes the examples of Endo endomorphic operations.

 I am going to move more definitions to fcpp/monoids.h to make them available for work in other examples.

+## PicoRP2040FCPPFunctors

+This is developed from the old functors.cpp with some additions.

+I am now developing examples using monoids.